sanazbahargam/SanazBahargam.github.io/_posts/2020-90-22-Transformers2.md

 ---
 This blog post is the continuation of my previous blog post, [Transformers](https://sanazbahargam.github.io/posts/2020/07/Transformers/).
 In my previous blog post, I explained original Transformer paper, BERT, GPT, XLNet, RoBERTa, ALBERT, BART, and AMBER.
 In this blog post, I will explain MARGE, ConveRT, Generalization through Memorization, AdapterHub, and T5.
+Images and content used in this blogpost, otherwise mentioned, are all taken from the papers on each model.